Vierges & Toreros by Etat Libre D'Orange {Perfume Review & Musings} {Men's Cologne of the Week}

 If we are to reflect further, the story that is proposed here of a torero fighting a bull in the arena and exciting it with the ruby blood-stained snow-white bed sheet on which he just deflowered a virgin offers some comic relief, after all.

 Etienne de Swardt, the founder of the brand, characterized Vierges et Toreros as a "tuberose scent for men".
-It is a leather floral perfume in which the virgins are roughly represented by heady floral notes and toreros by animalic and leather notes as well as costus, a note sometimes described as smelling of hair, fur, or wet dogs.
+It is a leather floral perfume in which the virgins are roughly represented by heady floral notes and toreros by animalic and leather notes as well as costus, a note smelling of dirty hair and grease, fur, or wet dogs.

 The perfume starts with the most exquisite powdery and floral trail showcasing a heady, sharp tuberose on a bed of fatty, sweaty leather.
 The latter makes one think of coarse greasy leather boots rather than refined leather.
 The perfume then progressively develops a fuller impression of the tuberose enhancing its sharp indolic facets.
 There are faint warm milk undertones.The leather becomes more pronounced too now suggesting burnt rubber.
 The scent mellows down and the toreros finally take over the virgins; it has become a much more masculine scent just a little softened by the flowers.